-As of June 30, 2014, Ryanair had a principal fleet of 297 Boeing 737-800 aircraft and 5 additional leased aircraft acquired on short term leases for the summer of 2014 to provide extra capacity.
-The principal fleet was composed of 297 Boeing 737-800 "next generation" aircraft, each having 189 seats.
-Ryanair's fleet totaled 297 Boeing 737-800s at March 31, 2014.
-The Company expects to have an operating fleet comprising approximately 426 Boeing 737-800s at March 31, 2019 depending on the level of lease returns/disposals.
+As of June 30, 2015, Ryanair had a principal fleet of over 315 Boeing 737-800 aircraft and six additional leased aircraft acquired on short term leases for the summer of 2015 to provide extra capacity.
+The principal fleet was composed of Boeing 737-800 "next generation" aircraft, each having 189 seats.
+Ryanair's fleet totaled 308 Boeing 737-800s at March 31, 2015.
+The Company expects to have an operating fleet comprising approximately 520 Boeing 737s at March 31, 2024 depending on the level of lease returns/disposals.
+This operating fleet will comprise a mix of Boeing 737-800s and Boeing 737-MAX-200 aircraft.
+The 737-MAX-200 aircraft, which will start being delivered during fiscal 2020, have 197 seats.

-Between March 1999 and March 2014, Ryanair took delivery of 348 new Boeing 737-800 "next generation" aircraft under its contracts with Boeing and disposed of 51 such aircraft, including 25 lease handbacks.
+Between March 1999 and March 2015, Ryanair took delivery of 359 new Boeing 737-800 "next generation" aircraft under its contracts with Boeing and disposed of 52 such aircraft, including 26 lease handbacks.

-Under the terms of the 2013 Boeing Contract, Ryanair has agreed to purchase the 180 new aircraft over a five year period from fiscal 2015 to 2019, with delivery beginning in September 2014.
-The new aircraft will benefit from a net effective price not dissimilar to that under the 2005 Boeing Contract which was approved by shareholders in 2005 and will be used on new and existing routes to grow Ryanair's business.
+Under the terms of the 2013 Boeing Contract, Ryanair has agreed to purchase the 183 new Boeing 737-800 aircraft over a five year period from fiscal 2015 to 2019, with delivery beginning in September 2014.
+The new aircraft will benefit from a net effective price not dissimilar to that under the 2005 Boeing Contract which was approved by shareholders in 2005.
+Under the terms of the 2014 Boeing Contract, Ryanair has agreed to purchase up to 200 new Boeing 737-MAX-200 aircraft (100 firm orders and 100 aircraft subject to option) over a five year period from fiscal 2020 to 2024, with delivery beginning in August 2019.
+The new aircraft will be used on new and existing routes to grow Ryanair's business.

 The Boeing 737-800 represents the current generation of Boeing's 737 aircraft.
 It is a short-to-medium range aircraft and seats 189 passengers.
-The basic price (equivalent to a standard list price for an aircraft of this type) for each of the Boeing 737-800 series aircraft is approximately US\$78.1 million and the basic price will be increased for certain "buyer-furnished" equipment, amounting to approximately US\$2.9 million per new aircraft, which Ryanair has asked Boeing to purchase and install on each of the new aircraft.
+The basic price (equivalent to a standard list price for an aircraft of this type) for each of the Boeing 737-800 series aircraft is approximately US\$78.5 million and the basic price will be increased for certain "buyer-furnished" equipment, amounting to approximately US\$2.9 million per new aircraft, which Ryanair has asked Boeing to purchase and install on each of the new aircraft.
 In addition, an "Escalation Factor" will be applied to the basic price to reflect increases in the Employment Cost Index and Producer Price Index between the time the basic price was set in the 2013 Boeing Contract and the period 18 to 24 months prior to the delivery of any such new aircraft.